 What is smartphone glass surface friction?

-It is the resistance between your finger and the phone screen during touch interactions.
+It is the resistance between your finger and the screen during touch interactions.

 Why does my screen feel sticky?